 In addition to the nearly 10,000 Scottish-born recruits to the First AIF, and the roughly fifteen per cent of soldiers who were Presbyterians, numerous Scots were to be found serving as officers in the Australian forces.
 Major-General E.G. Sinclair commanded the 4th Division between 1917 and 1919.
 Major-General Sir Thomas Glasgow commanded the 1st Division in 1918, while Lieutenant-General Sir James W. McKay was the first commander of the 5th Division.
 Overall, at least nine battalion commanders were born in Scotland and around sixteen more were of Scottish descent.

-In the 1930s, militia units in Australia experienced a revival in preparation for war, and Scottish units flourished again with the support of Caledonian societies and wealthy benefactors within the Australian Scottish community.
+In the 1930s, militia units in Australia experienced a revival, and Scottish units flourished again with the support of Caledonian societies and wealthy benefactors within the Australian Scottish community.
 The Cameron Highlanders of Western Australia (16th Regiment) was raised in 1936.
 In Queensland, the Cameron Highlanders (61st Battalion) was raised in 1938, and in the same year in South Australia the 27th Battalion was revived as the South Australian Scottish Regiment and became affiliated with the Seaforth Highlanders.
 Scottish militia units were well-known in Australia, and in 1939 the RSL award for most efficient militia unit was given to the South Australian Scottish Regiment, while the VSR and the NSW Scottish Regiment placed second and third respectively.

 The Second World War prompted the establishment of the Second Australian Imperial Force, and once again there were no explicitly Scottish units, although the tradition of funnelling recruits from militia units into specific battalions continued.
 For instance, many members of the Victorian Scottish Regiment served with the 2/5th battalion in Libya, Greece, Crete, Syria and New Guinea.
 Those who remained in service with the militias, and had not signed up to the Second AIF, remained at home and performed important garrison duties around the nation.
 Again, numerous Scots could be found commanding Australian forces throughout the war, and Australian troops could be sometimes seen wearing their Scottish military wear.